RackunSec/rackunsec.github.io/_posts/2022-10-12-Kerberos-Within-Linux-Web-Browser.md

 I was on a penetration test recently in which the target web application used SSO and a kerberos ticket for authentication.
 The authentication for the web application was done using a cutomized version of [Kerberizer](https://kerberizer.sourceforge.net/).

 My client sent me a computer to use for the test which connected to their domain via VPN.
 Once connected, the established session had a valid Kerberos ticket and the browser was automatically set to use this for the target web application.
-The probalem that I had was that the system had Crowdstrike installed which disagreed with a lot of the tools that I normally use during a web application penetation test.
+The problem that I had was that the system had Crowdstrike installed which disagreed with a lot of the tools that I normally use during a web application penetation test.
 Plus it was a Windows system.
 That's always a problem for me but I digress.
 I *was* allowed to install VirtualBox and use a VM, however.

 So, to get the Windows/Kerberos session into my VirtualBox was actually quite easy, but I muffed up in the process during my initial attempt.
 I naively thought, "*why not just use [lsassy](https://github.com/Hackndo/lsassy) and extract the current ticket from my host?
 I mean, what could go wrong?* Crowdstrike put an end to the testing for that day.
 To be fair, this is actually how I learned that CS was installed on this system.